 Application forms and requirements for admission into the professional program are located on the Medical Laboratory Science website.
 Completed application forms and a copy of the application fee receipt from La Capital Federal Credit Union must be received by the Medical Laboratory Science Admissions Committee by the published deadline each year the student seeks admission for the fall semester.
 Students who submit the application by the published deadline and meet eligibility requirements will receive priority consideration for admission by the committee.
 Each application will be reviewed individually for compliance with the requirements for admission.
 The Program Director, with the committee's recommendation, will notify each applicant regarding admission status.
 Because there are a limited number of clinical positions, students are selected on a competitive basis.
-All students who progress to the second year of the MLS Professional Program are guaranteed clinical placement.
 Due to utilization of objective criteria in processing applications, attainment of minimum requirements in the pre-Medical Laboratory Science curriculum does not guarantee admission to the professional Medical Laboratory Science program.
 If a student is not admitted to the professional MLS program, reapplication may be made following the application procedure during the next admission cycle.